 The Graduate Council (GC) functions in an oversight and review capacity, and it serves to ensure consistency and quality in and across graduate degree programs.
-It reviews and approves curriculum matters at the graduate level, before sending these matters through the Curriculum Review Committee (CRC) to the Faculty Senate.
+It reviews and approves curriculum matters at the graduate level, before sending these matters through the Curriculum Review Committee (CRC), then to the Faculty Senate.
 The GC also considers and recommends action(s) to the Graduate Dean regarding academic and admissions policies and procedures affecting graduate programs and graduate students.
 Matters may be brought to the GC by the Faculty Senate, the CRC, an officer of the Graduate School, a member of the Graduate Council, a graduate student, a dean, or any faculty member in any of the graduate programs.

 The Graduate Council is chaired by the Dean of the Graduate School and staffed by the Graduate Program Manager.
 Its membership includes the Provost and faculty representatives from all departments with graduate programs and from some departments without a graduate program.
-It is responsible for reviewing proposals for graduate programs, curricula, and courses, en route to action by the Faculty Senate and also for initiating or reviewing academic policy changes affecting graduate programs or students.
-The Graduate Council refers to and builds on guidelines from various associations to maintain the Graduate School’s high standards.
-Montana Tech holds institutional memberships in the Council of Graduate Schools, the American Association of State Colleges and Universities and its Grants Resource Center, the American Society for Engineering Education, the International Center for Academic Integrity, the American Council on Education, and similar groups.
-The Faculty Senate’s actions are transmitted to the Administration, with academic matters handled through the Provost.
+It is responsible for reviewing proposals for graduate programs, curricula, and courses, prior to action by the Faculty Senate and also for initiating or reviewing academic policy changes affecting graduate programs or students.
+The Graduate Council refers to and builds on guidelines from various associations to maintain the Graduate School's high standards.
+Montana Tech holds institutional memberships in the Council of Graduate Schools, the American Association of State Colleges and Universities and its Grants Resource Center, the American Society for Engineering Education, the International Center for Academic Integrity, the American Council on Education, the Western Association of Graduate Schools, and similar groups.
+The Faculty Senate's actions are transmitted to the Administration, with academic matters handled through the Provost.

 The minimum academic rank for faculty with graduate-level assignments is Assistant Professor, and the terminal degree (doctorate in most disciplines) is generally required for appointment at this level.
 Individual departmental standards identify the credentials required to be hired as a faculty member within an academic department.
-Because departments are small, the departmental standards and criteria for graduate-level assignment are applied during the search process for the departments which have graduate programs.
-Evaluation criteria include the explicit expectation that a faculty member who supervises or advises graduate student research, chairs thesis committees, or makes significant contributions to a graduate program is also expected to be an active and major participant in research/scholarly activity, as evidenced by published work, presentations to professional or peer groups, Principal Investigator (PI) role, and principal author of successful grants, and/or patents.
+Because departments are small, the departmental standards and criteria for graduate-level assignment are applied during the search process for the departments, which have graduate programs.
+Evaluation criteria include the explicit expectation that a faculty member, who supervises or advises graduate student research, chairs thesis committees, or makes significant contributions to a graduate program is also expected to be an active and major participant in research/scholarly activity, as evidenced by published work, presentations to professional or peer groups, Principal Investigator (PI) role, and principal author of successful grants and/or patents.

 Graduate Degree Requirements